-At Lee Jeans I work closely with Brand Communication Director Sanaa Sadik to deliver all consumer and internal communications – from the Lee 101 paper and window decals to the brand's massive collection books, press releases and news updates, product and site copy – even design slogans and inspiration.
+I work closely with Brand Communication Director Sanaa Sadik to deliver the forward-thinking denim outfitter's consumer content – from the Lee 101 paper, Lee.com features, newsletters, and window decals to the brand's massive collection books, press releases and news updates, product and site copy – even tee and sweatshirt slogans, hang tags, and general design inspiration.

 My role with Lee Jeans is ongoing with multiple projects each year – and with their creative collabs, special projects, and big campaigns, there's always something new to look forward to.

-Also, I've developed a geeky knowledge and obsession with all things denim.
+Also, I've developed a growing knowledge and obsession with all things denim.